niden-net/niden-net/_posts/2022-11-26-uploading-coverage-reports-to-codecov-io-and-codacy.md

   - codacy
   - testing
 ---
 C﻿ode coverage is a very informative feature of testing.
-IFor PHP, PHPUnit offers functionality to run tests as well as gather coverage statistics.
+For PHP, PHPUnit offers functionality to run tests as well as gather coverage statistics.

 <﻿!--more-->